About

 Part of my research methodology for my doctoral studies was to surf competitively to better understanding how the cultural context of surfing as a sport.
 I was placed 3th in the Grandmasters age division at the 2009 South African Longboarding Championships, my inaugural longboard contest surfing for the Southern Cape team.
 I have also competed in local and national championships for stand-up paddle board (SUP) surfing as well as participated SUP racing events, and won the Legends Division at the 2015 South African Standup Paddleboard Wave Riding Championships.
 In 2013, I won the Ballies Retro Division at the Ross Taylor Surf Classic riding a 1970s Lightning Bolt single fin.

 I have been involved in organised surfing.
 As a co-founder of the organisation, I was elected in late 2010 as Vice-President of Stand-Up Paddling South Africa (SUPSA) (2010-2011), the national sports association for stand-up paddling, and then held the position of SUPSA Treasure (2012 – 2013).
-I was a founding member of Surfing Heritage South Africa, where I provided input on how to represent the past in surfing heritage projects.
+I was part of the founding members of Surfing Heritage South Africa (SHSA) in 2009, where I provided input on how to represent the past in surfing heritage projects (SHSA is no longer a going concern).
 My initial interest in surf heritage was developed while assisting Baron Stander Snr at the Timewarp Surfing Museum in Durban in 1997.
-In October 2013, I was involved in co-founding, and then was elected Secretary of, the Earthwave Tandem Surfing Club.
+In October 2013, I was involved in co-founding, and then was elected Secretary of, the Earthwave Tandem Surfing Club, which ran contests at Earthwave events held at Muizenberg, Cape Town (the club has now closed).

 Contact me